project-fourth/db-tmnr/README.md

 In your local environment:

 1. Clone this repository.
-2. Execute the terminal command `npm run install:all` from the repository root.
+2. Execute the terminal command `npm install` from the repository root.

 ## Development